The Bankrate promise

 That monthly payment gap can be even wider for borrowers with private student loans, which often charge much higher interest rates.

-Higher borrowing amounts could be one factor affecting default and delinquency rates.
-TICAS research shows that 12 percent of white students default on their student loans within 12 years, while nearly 38 percent of Black students’ loans will be in default status in the same amount of time.
-The Institute on Assets and Social Policy adds that within 20 years of starting a college education, the typical white borrower will have almost 95 percent of their balance paid off; the typical Black borrower will still owe 95 percent of their principal balance in the same time frame.
+Research by The Institute for College Access and Success shows that 12 percent of white students default on their student loans within 12 years, while nearly 38 percent of Black students’ loans will be in default status in the same period.
+The Institute on Assets and Social Policy adds that 20 years after starting a college education, the typical white borrower pays off almost 95 percent of their balance — but the typical Black borrower still owes 95 percent of their principal balance.

 The bottom line

 Student loan debt in America disproportionately impacts borrowers of color.
 Nearly every aspect of the lending process — from origination to repayment — impacts racial groups differently, with nonwhite borrowers shouldering longer repayment timelines and higher principal loan amounts.

 Borrowers struggling with federal student loan payments can take advantage of federal benefits to lower their monthly payments, temporarily defer payments or apply for alternative repayment options.
 Those with private loans don’t have uniform relief options like federal loans; however, borrowers can ask their lender about hardship and payment relief options.